-- On September 27, 2022, the Village of Pellston received an EGLE grant agreement for \$819,000 in EPA funds to determine the feasibility and potential service area for alternate water options (creation of a municipal water supply system) due to PFAS contamination of groundwater in the Village.
-All property owners in the Village and surrounding townships currently utilize private groundwater wells. - On November 17, 2022, Emmet County submitted the final Response Activity Plan for Groundwater Remediation Pilot Testing of PlumeStop Permeable Reactive Barrier at Pellston Regional Airport to EGLE. - On July 17, 2023, Village of Pellston's grant contractor completed a Single Home Filtration Alternative Analysis technical memorandum. - On July 24, 2023, Village of Pellston's grant contractor completed a Phase I Village of Pellston Preliminary Groundwater Resource Evaluation. - It is anticipated that Emmet County will prepare a Phase 4 Groundwater Investigation Report in the future, and EGLE will conduct a final round of vertical aquifer sampling to delineate the southern extent of the plume. - In September 2024 the U.S. Department of Transportation's Federal Aviation Administration (FAA) announced that Pellston Regional Airport will be awarded a \$700,000 grant which will be used to test soil and eliminate further leaching of PFAS to groundwater. - As of November 2024, EGLE plans to conduct additional investigation to fill data gaps and have data needed to evaluate remedial options.
+- On September 27, 2022, the Village of Pellston received an EGLE grant agreement for \$819,000 in EPA funds to determine the feasibility and potential service area for alternate water options due to PFAS contamination. - On November 17, 2022, Emmet County submitted the final Response Activity Plan for Groundwater Remediation Pilot Testing of PlumeStop Permeable Reactive Barrier at Pellston Regional Airport to EGLE. - On July 17, 2023, Village of Pellston's grant contractor completed a Single Home Filtration Alternative Analysis technical memorandum. - On July 24, 2023, Village of Pellston's grant contractor completed a Phase I Village of Pellston Preliminary Groundwater Resource Evaluation. - It is anticipated that Emmet County will prepare a Phase 4 Groundwater Investigation Report in the future, and EGLE will conduct a final round of vertical aquifer sampling to delineate the southern extent of the plume. - In September 2024 the U.S. Department of Transportation's Federal Aviation Administration (FAA) announced that Pellston Regional Airport will be awarded a \$700,000 grant which will be used to test soil and eliminate further leaching of PFAS to groundwater. - As of November 2024, EGLE plans to conduct additional investigation to fill data gaps and have data needed to evaluate remedial options.
 Emmet County plans to apply for the next round of airport investigation grant funds.
-The Village of Pellston is designing a municipal water system for impacted areas with EGLE grant funds.
+The Village of Pellston is designing a municipal water system for impacted areas using EGLE grant funds.